Barclays woes drag banks, European shares down

 “However, this time it seems a little more conservative.
 The sheer scale of the problem, the complexity and potential consequences of any meaningful solution means that little can really be expected to come out of the summit.
 With little to latch onto either negatively or positively, markets can expect to continue on the current trajectory.”

-The FTSEurofirst 300 index .FTEU3 of top European shares ended 0.5 percent lower at 995.14 points after falling to a low of 987.32 and rising as high as 1,002.58.
-Cyclical shares lost ground, with technology shares .SX8P down 1.1 percent and travel stocks .SXTP falling 0.9 percent.
+The FTSEurofirst 300 index of top European shares ended 0.5 percent lower at 995.14 points after falling to a low of 987.32 and rising as high as 1,002.58.
+Cyclical shares lost ground, with technology shares down 1.1 percent and travel stocks falling 0.9 percent.

 The FTSE 100 closed 0.6 percent lower at 5,493.06 points.
 The index, down nearly 5 percent this quarter, has remained volatile and fallen in eight of 15 sessions.